hachahoud/100-days-of-code/log.md

 **Day 86.**
 Today I was through the 10chapter of the book, learning about files and exceptions with #Python and doing the challenges.

+**Day 87.**
+I learnt today to work with json to save data as I worked on more of files exercises from the book Python Crash Course.

+**Day 89-90.**
+For the first time I learned how to write tests for my functions and classes, with the Python module unittest.
+Writing tests is an indispensable task, especially when working on projects with other programmers.

+**Day 91.**
+I tried to write tests for some of my code.

+**Day 93.**
+I'm not working on anything, just tried to practice my Django skills a bit on a little tutorial about managing static files.

+**Day 94-95.**
+I worked on some css and html in my django apps, trying to practice more what I have learned about web design.

+**Day 97-98**
+I didn't really have anything to do, and now that i started college i don't have much time.
+So i did some hackerrank python challenges each day.

+**Day 99.**
+I did some html and css coding today, working on a simple django web app.

+**DAY 100/100.**
+In 100 days of daily coding I've learnt :

+-#django, & started building web apps from scratch.
+-Basics of responsive web design and wrote my first css&html code.
+-Using #git, #VsCode...
+-Developed my #python skills.
+-Acquired a habit of daily coding.